ArcLiz/pp3-procrasti-not/README.md

 * Code to clear the terminal was found on [Stack Overflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)

 ### Acknowledgements
-* Daisy McGirr for being an epic mentor, as usual
+* Huge thanks to Daisy McGirr for being an epic mentor, as usual!